cjacker/opensource-toolchain-ch32v/README.md

 # Hardware prerequist

 * CH32V/X/L board
-* WCH-LinkE with latest firmware
-* WCH-Link with latest firmware
+* WCH-LinkE(ch32v305fbp6 based) or WCH-Link(ch549 based), with latest firmware

-  - WCH-Link is deprecated since it can not support 1-wire SDI interface used by ch32v003
+**Note:** WCH-Link does not support 1-wire SDI interface used by ch32v003, you need a WCH-LinkE to program/debug ch32v003.

-WCH have an official online store on AliExpress, you can buy EVT board and WCH-LinkE adapter from it.
+WCH have an official online store on AliExpress, you can buy the EVT boards and WCH-LinkE from it.

 # Toolchain overview